John DeBerry

 John J. DeBerry Jr. (born February 5, 1951) is an American pastor and politician who served as a Democratic member of the Tennessee House of Representatives, representing District 90 from 1995 to 2021.
 Unlike many national Democrats, DeBerry is anti-abortion.
-Republican Governor Bill Lee appointed him to become his senior advisor in 2020.
+Republican Governor Bill Lee appointed him to become his senior advisor from December 1, 2020 to February 12, 2026.

+He ran as a Republican in the 2026 Shelby County mayoral election.

 Education

 DeBerry graduated from Freed–Hardeman University and the University of Memphis.

 Career

 Democratic Party removal from ballot

 In May 2020, the Tennessee Democratic Party's State Executive Committee voted 41 to 18 to remove DeBerry from the Democratic primary ballot after 26 years in office.
 One of the committee members who voted to remove him said that DeBerry wasn’t “exemplifying the basic Democratic principles.“ DeBerry's anti-abortion views were a major factor.
 DeBerry himself protested that it hadn't been the voters in his district that had taken him off the ballot rather, "A tribunal took me off the ballot that has absolutely nothing to do with my district."